tabbytoney/LlamaStore/README.md

 # LlamaStore
-A React site to peruse cute llamas for sale
+A bare bones, little styling React site to peruse cute llamas for sale.
+Thrown together for an assignment.
+Maybe someday I'll come back and add styling.